The Untold Story of the Witches of Oz. |

 Act II

 Sometime later, Elphaba's opposition to the Wizard has earned her the title "The Wicked Witch of the West."
-At a press conference, Glinda, now known as "Glinda the Good", has been positioned by Madame Morrible as Oz's defender against the Witch.
+At a press conference, Glinda, now known as "Glinda the Good", has been positioned by Madame Morrible as Oz's defender against Elphaba.
 Fiyero, who has been appointed Captain of the Guard, is outraged that people believe that Elphaba is so evil, water can melt her.
 Glinda reasons with him, saying that Elphaba does not want to be found.
 Fiyero has been trying to find her for years, but he has been unable to.
 Glinda then announces to the crowd, to Fiyero's surprise, their upcoming engagement.
 Fiyero, taken aback, leaves.
 She hides her dismay, and celebrates her engagement with Madame Morrible and the citizens of Oz ("Thank Goodness").

 In the forest, Elphaba and Fiyero profess their love and to be together always ("As Long as You’re Mine").
 Their time together gets interrupted when Elphaba envisions Nessarose in pain and a house flying through the sky.
 Before she goes to Nessa, Fiyero tells her that if anything goes wrong, Elphaba should go to his castle in Kiamo Ko.
 Elphaba agrees and flies to Munchkinland.

-Outside, a mob of witch hunters gathers, accompanied by Boq and the Cowardly Lion, who is formerly the cub Elphaba rescued.
+Outside, a mob of witch hunters gathers, accompanied by Boq and the Cowardly Lion, who is formerly the cub Elphaba had rescued.
 Watching all of this are Glinda and Madame Morrible.
 Glinda contemplates Nessa's death, and asks Madame Morrible if she is responsible for the cyclone.
 Madame Morrible does not deny it, but insists that Glinda has gotten exactly what she has always wanted.
 Feeling guilty, Glinda rushes off to warn Elphaba ("March of the Witch Hunters").

 Glinda and Elphaba forgive each other's mistakes.
 To help her friend in the future, Elphaba gives Glinda the Grimmerie.
 The two friends then bid each other a tearful goodbye ("For Good").